Let’s not overstate the case…

 In legal circles, the phrase “with all due respect” is used to preface a statement or set of statements that can roughly be summarized in two words: “I disagree.”

-That’s pretty much the reaction of The Legal Genealogist to a piece written by another New Jersey lawyer about the legal issues and risks inherent in DNA testing in general and testing with AncestryDNA in particular.
+That’s pretty much the reaction of The Legal Genealogist to a piece written by another New Jersey lawyer (update 2018: his post now here) about the legal issues and risks inherent in DNA testing in general and testing with AncestryDNA in particular.

 It’s not that everything said in the article was wrong; to the contrary, much of it is absolutely right.
 It’s more that perfectly ordinary facts are presented in alarmist terms, as if they were new or surprising or unusual when they’re none of those things.